Welcome to ArtsEdSearch!

 A. There is no charge to use ArtsEdSearch.

 Q. After I submit research to ArtsEdSearch, how do I know if it will be included?

-A. Submissions are reviewed periodically and submitters will be notified if the study is selected for inclusion.
-If accepted for inclusion, submitters will be asked to submit an 800-word summary of their study using a template provided by AEP.
+A. Submissions are reviewed twice a year and AEP will notify submitters if the study is selected for inclusion.
+If accepted for inclusion, AEP will ask study authors to submit an 800-word summary of their study using a provided template.
 Click here to learn more.